top of page

 • Used physical force in sexual situations.

-You may be in a sexually abusive relationship if your partner:
+You may be in a sexually abusive

 • Accuses you of cheating or is often jealous of your outside relationships.